shaldengeki/seinmastudios.com/content/posts/protobufs-are-cool.md

 # What's a protobuf?

-First, let's walk through a practical example.
+First, let's go through an example of using protobufs.

+## A worked example

 Let's say I have a Python program that needs to pass some data to a Ruby program.
 Let's say it's some information about a set of users.